Patrick Parfrey

-Patrick Parfrey, (born 1950) is a Canadian physician, specialized as nephrologist and epidemiologist.
+Patrick Parfrey, (born 1950) is an Irish-Canadian physician, specialized as nephrologist and epidemiologist.
 Parfrey is an internationally known scientist and clinical epidemiologist.
 In addition, he has provided leadership to the sport of rugby union, coaching teams at the local (Swilers RFC), provincial (Newfoundland Rock) and national (Canada) levels and serving as president of Rugby Canada.

 Academics

 Parfrey graduated from University College Cork in 1975 with a first-class honours degree in medicine.
 He was awarded an MB BCh in 1980.

 After working in Cork, London and Montreal, Parfrey and his family eventually settled at Memorial University of Newfoundland.
 In 1984 he was appointed assistant professor of medicine.
 He became chief of the Division of Nephrology in 1987, chief of the division of Clinical Epidemiology and professor of medicine in 1993.
 His research interests include the genetic and clinical epidemiology of inherited diseases, patient-related problems in nephrology and healthcare delivery research.
 He has published over 200 original articles and contributed to many books.

 Parfrey received the Canada Institute of Health Research Distinguished Scientist Award in 2000 and the Medal for Research Excellence from the Kidney Foundation of Canada in 2002.
 He was named an Officer to the Order of Canada in 2004.
 In October 2023 he was appointed a Member of the Order of Newfoundland and Labrador.